Bloody Monday raid: Air strike phase

 What Farah saw and heard was a flash of light and a violent crack.
 He stood and took one step forward and heard the whooosh! of a second missile.
 There was another flash and explosion.
 He was thrown to the floor.
 Thick smoke filled the room.
 He tried to move forward but his way was blocked by bodies, a bloody pile of men and parts of men a meter high...Those who survived the first blast were feeling along the wall, groping for the door when the second missile had exploded.
 The air was thick with dark smoke and smelled of powder, blood, and burned flesh.
-Farah found the stairs, stood, and had taken one step down when a third missile exploded, disintegrating the staircase.
+Farah found the stairs, stood, and had taken one step down when a third missile exploded, disintegrating [sic] the staircase.
 He tumbled to the first floor.
 He sat up stunned, and felt himself for broken bones and wet spots...There was another explosion above him.
 Then another and another.

 Those who escaped the initial attack had to jump from the second story of the building onto the ground.
 Collateral damage occurred when a single TOW missile and multiple 20 mm rounds missed the villa and struck near the French Embassy.
 Also among those killed were civilians who were not directly participating in the conference such as multiple women who had been serving tea for gathering, children who had happened to be playing in the villa's courtyard, and nearby pedestrians who had been hit by stray 20mm rounds.

 Aidid was not present at the meeting.